guppyfish123/SOC_Lab/README.md

 # SOC_Lab
 This SOC Lab project utilizes a range of free open source resources including Elastic, Kibana, Fleet, MISP, Cortex, The Hive, Shuffle, and more.
 The goal of his lab is to provide you with a comprehensive hands-on experience in managing a production-like environment of a SIEM (Security Information and Event Management), SOAR (Security Orchestration, Automation, and Response), and EDR (Endpoint Detection and Response) with real world data.
-Exposing certain endpoint to the public inernet to generate real world log data and metrics that can then be used to test alert triggering and case creation/handling.
+Exposing certain endpoint to the public internet to generate real world log data and metrics that can then be used to test alert triggering and case creation/handling.

 ## Key Components